Banyutong/deep_learning_hands_on/Session_4.md

 ---

-## Conclusion

-In this session, we extended our model to include evaluation on test data.
-Understanding how well your model performs on unseen data is crucial for assessing its generalization ability.

-Feel free to experiment with the model architecture, hyperparameters, or try with different types of time series data to deepen your understanding of LSTMs.

-## Conclusion

 In this session, you've learned how to build a simple LSTM network to predict future values of a time series sequence.
 This synthetic example should give you a foundational understanding of how to work with LSTM networks for more complex sequence-based tasks.